-- Percentage of suppliers already assessed through our questionnaire - High-risk, mid-risk and low-risk regions and products - Percentage of suppliers audited through third-party assessments, such as SMETA. - We prioritize maintaining and building relationships with suppliers recognized for their efforts against forced labor, such as those that are Fairtrade certified.
+- Percentage of suppliers already assessed through our questionnaire. - High-risk, mid-risk and low-risk suppliers - Percentage of suppliers audited through third-party assessments, such as SMETA. - We prioritize maintaining and building relationships with suppliers recognized for their efforts against forced labour, such as those that are Fairtrade certified.